AndreasScheicher/language-diversity/README.md

-# language-diversity
+# Evolution of language diversity

-Data Science Project about the evolution of linguistic diversity
+This project investigates the connection of word polysemy evolution and perceived word concreteness